google/deepvariant/docs/deeptrio-details.md

 DeepTrio is built on top of DeepVariant.
 It is intended for variant calling of trios or duos.
-The main advantage of DeepTrio is that genetic inheritance is considered by a neural network for calling variants for trio samples.
-Also, variant candidates are generated from all samples at once which ensures a genotype call is made for any position in the trio with a variant.
-Since DeepTrio is built on top of DeepVariant all
+The main advantage of DeepTrio is that genetic inheritance is considered by a neural network for calling variants in trio samples.
+Also, variant candidates are generated from all samples at once, which ensures a genotype call is made for any position in the trio with a variant.
+Since DeepTrio is built on top of DeepVariant,
-[general information](deepvariant-details.md) for DeepVariant is also applied to DeepTrio.
-At the highest level user needs to provide the following:
+[general information](deepvariant-details.md) for DeepVariant also applies to DeepTrio.
+At the highest level, a user needs to provide the following:

 1. A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format)
     format and its corresponding